mvac7/TARP/README.md

 To start, press TAB to make it generate a random pattern and then press Return.

-On the main screen, you will see on the left, the control area, where you can change settings using the cursor keys and activate some functions using a keys.
+On the main screen, you will see on the left the control area.
+There you can change settings using the cursor keys and activate some functions using a keys.

 On the right, there is a rotary vumeter for the drum and melody channels, and